Deputy Head of Department (Teaching)

 - Baylis Group:

-- Reader in Cell Signalling Biology and Group Leader
+- Deputy Head of Department, Reader in Cell Signalling Biology and Group Leader

 We am aim to understand how signalling within and between cells is used to regulate the physiology and development of animals.
 In particular we are studying how signalling networks that use the second messengers calcium and inositol 1,4,5-trisphosphate (IP3) are used to control the biology of C. elegans.
 Our research is always driven by a desire to integrate a mechanistic understanding of cell and molecular processes with whole animal function as revealed and measured by development, physiological function or behaviour.
 In one current project we are defining the mechanism by which cell signalling pathways regulate RNAi.
 In another we are dissecting interactions between calcium signalling and presenilins.
 Presenilins are of particular interest because mutations in human presenilins cause familial Alzheimer’s disease.